ga-wdi-boston/wdi_8_express_jade/README.md

 to the bottom of your layout, one tab over from your body tag.

-Then, restart your server, open up your browswer, and make sure that your app still works.
+Then, restart your server, open up your browser, and make sure that your app still works.

-## CSS of Steroids with Stylus and Nib.
+## CSS on Steroids with Stylus and Nib

 At this point, we could style our app with css stylesheet.
 However, a node module provides us with a more flexible, powerful option.